in his pajamas, Tony finished brushing his teeth, then slid into

 feelings of peace, comfort and safety

-were beginning to make Tony feel almost giddy--like a small child at
+were beginning to make Tony feel almost giggly--like a small child at

 Christmas time.
 He suddenly realized why his dead body seemed